• Skip to primary navigation

 Instructions

-• In the same pan Make a roux, Melt butter, whisk in flour and let bubble for 1-2 minutes.
+• In the same pot melt butter, whisk in flour and let bubble for 1-2 minutes.

-• Transfer corn to a casserole dish, Sprinkle with remaining cheese and bacon brown under a boiler. only a minute or 2.
+• Transfer corn to a casserole dish, Sprinkle with remaining cheese then brown under a boiler. only a minute or 2.

 Video